 Universal Electric Vehicle Incentive

 Government of Prince Edward Island is offering the most generous electric vehicle (EV) incentive in Canada by providing $5,000 to Islanders who purchase a new or used EV.
-Government will also offer $2,500 to those who buy a plug-in hybrid.
+Government is also offering $2,500 to those who buy a plug-in hybrid.

 Where can I charge an EV on PEI?